-- 6.1 For each new drug product (DIN) they propose to market, patentees are requested to provide Board Staff with the product monograph and a brief submission which includes the following information: - a) the proposed category for the new DIN (refer to section 3); - b) the proposed primary use of the drug product for new DINs with multiple approved indications (refer to section 4); - c) the proposed comparator drug product(s) for the price review of the new DIN (refer to section 8, page 7, Excessive Price Chapter; and section 9); - d) the proposed comparable dosage regimens for the new DIN and each of the comparator drug products identified in c); - e) where it is reasonable to expect that a therapeutic class comparison will be conducted (refer to section 8, page 7, Excessive Price Chapter; and section 10). - 6.2 Each submission should clearly explain the rationale behind the patentee's proposals for category, comparator drug products and where applicable, comparable dosage regimens, making appropriate reference to the relevant Guidelines, Policies and Procedures set out in the PMPRB's Compendium.
-References used to derive comparable dosage regimens should be identified. - 6.3 Patentees are encouraged to use the format recommended in Schedule 8 to summarize the information requested in paragraphs 6.1 and 6.2. - 6.4 The patentee should provide multiple copies of the product monograph, submission and supporting references to Board Staff.
-The number of copies depends on the proposed category of the new drug product (refer to Schedule 8). - 6.5 This material will assist the Board Staff in its review of a new drug product.
+- 6.1 For each new drug product (DIN) they propose to market, patentees are required to provide Board Staff with the product monograph for the medicine, or if a Notice of Compliance has not been issued in respect of the medicine, with information similar to that contained in a product monograph. - 6.2 Patentees are also requested to provide Board Staff with a brief submission which includes the following information: - a. the proposed category for the new DIN (refer to section 3); - b. the proposed primary use of the drug product for new DINs with multiple approved indications (refer to section 4); - c. the proposed comparator drug product(s) for the price review of the new DIN (refer to section 8, page 11, Excessive Price Chapter; and section 9); - d. the proposed comparable dosage regimens for the new DIN and each of the comparator drug products identified in c); - e. where it is reasonable to expect that a therapeutic class comparison will be conducted (refer to section 8, page 11, Excessive Price Chapter; and section 10). - 6.3 Each submission should clearly explain the rationale behind the patentee's proposals for category, comparator drug products and where applicable, comparable dosage regimens, making appropriate reference to the relevant Guidelines, Policies and Procedures set out in the PMPRB's Compendium.
+References used to derive comparable dosage regimens should be identified. - 6.4 Patentees are encouraged to use the format recommended in Schedule 8 to summarize the information requested in paragraphs 6.2 and 6.3. - 6.5 The patentee should provide multiple copies of the product monograph, submission and supporting references to Board Staff.
+The number of copies depends on the proposed category of the new drug product (refer to Schedule 8). - 6.6 This material will assist Board Staff in its review of a new drug product.
 Furthermore, the provision of this information along with either the notification of intended sale (Schedule 6) or with the filing of Form 1 for the drug product, can expedite the review process by eliminating delays caused by the need to request this information from the patentee at a later date.